 The formula works for the array in the prompt because the length and height are consecutive triangular numbers.
 If students do not 'discover' this themselves, the teacher can lead them towards the idea using the examples they have (see the Exploration section below).

 If the class explores systematically, students soon find the smallest case that satisfies the formula (length 3, height 1).
-This leads to speculation that the next one after the 3-by-1 and 6-by-3 rectangles is 9-by-6 by using multiples of three.
+This leads to speculation that the next one after the 3-by-1 and 6-by-3 arrays is 9-by-6 by using multiples of three.

 That proves to be close but not quite right.
 The teacher encourages students to change the length or height by one and check.